 Expert educational consultant and college admissions adviser Mark Montgomery speaks from the campus of the University of Southern California in Los Angeles about choosing a college that’s in an environment that suits you.

 I will make one caveat, however: remind yourself that really, you’re in school only about 30 weeks out of 52 weeks a year.
-So 22 weeks they’re basically going to kick you out and make you go home or get an internship or live somewhere else.
-So you really are only thinking of just a little bit more than half of the year will you be on a campus.
+So 22 weeks they’re basically going to kick you out.
+And make you go home or get an internship or live somewhere else.
+You really are only thinking of just a little bit more than half of the year will you be on a campus.
 So clearly Southern California, awesome, this is January, beautiful weather.
 If that’s what you want in a January, that’s really cool.
 But remind yourself that it’s really only 30 weeks out of 52 that you’ll be on the campus.
 Choose the kind of environment that’s right for you.